bdbose/multi-date/README.md

-## Multi-Date a all in one Dates Library for Javascript.
+## Multi-Date an all in one Dates Library for Javascript.

 Multi-date have various functions to make your date handling easy.
 Please star the repo https://github.com/bdbose/multi-date